Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 14.88.275 Mitigation/Enhancement Plan Requirements.

 In the event that mitigation and/or enhancement is required, the Department of Planning and Community Development shall require the applicant to provide a mitigation plan for approval and a performance and maintenance bond in a form and amount acceptable to the City in accordance with Section 14.88.278.
-The plan shall provide information on land acquisition, construction, maintenance and monitoring of the replaced critical area that creates a no-net-loss area in function of the original area in terms of acreage, function, geographic location and setting.
-The plan shall also include critical areas and buffer impacts and critical areas and proposed buffer areas.
+The plan shall provide information on land acquisition, construction, maintenance and monitoring of the replaced critical area that creates a no-net-loss area in function of the original area in terms of acreage, function, habitat, geographic location and setting.
 All mitigation plans shall include the following items, which shall be submitted by the applicant or a qualified biologist, civil or geotechnical engineer:

-(3) Enhancing significantly degraded wetlands in combination with restoration or creation.
-Such enhancement should be part of a mitigation package that includes replacing the impacted area by meeting appropriate ratio requirements.
+(3) Enhancing significantly degraded critical areas and buffers in combination with restoration or creation of wetlands and fish and wildlife conservation areas.
+Such enhancement should be part of a mitigation package that includes replacing the impacted area by meeting appropriate ratio requirements; and

 (4) Unless it is demonstrated that a higher level of ecological functioning would result from an alternate approach, compensatory mitigation for ecological functions shall be either in-kind and on site, or in-kind and within the same stream reach, subbasin, or drift cell.
 Mitigation actions shall be conducted within the same subdrainage basin and on the same site as the alteration except as specifically provided for in Sections 14.88.440 and 14.88.840;

-(c) Performance standards which shall include criteria for assessing goals and objectives;
+(c) Performance standards, which shall include criteria for assessing project specific goals and objectives and whether or not the requirements of this chapter have been met;

 (d) Contingency plans which clearly define the course of action or corrective measures needed if performance standards are not met;